-The following screenshot shows a single row with a background image, with two layers of two columns each.
+The following screenshot shows a single row with a background image and two column groups with two columns each.
 In this example, all of the column margins are set to 80px.

 A best practice for large screens is to zoom in and out on your browser to test that the layout will look good to users at the magnification they prefer.
 Holding down the Ctrl key (or the ⌘ key on Mac), click + or - on the keyboard to magnify and shrink the text, images, and videos respectively.
 Make any corrections to your large display so it looks good at a range of zooms.

 Enter Responsive Editing mode, and you'll immediately see the medium-screen display for a prototypical tablet device in portrait orientation, as shown in the following screenshot.

 Immediately you can see that the column are now too small for the content, and the headings are bleeding across the column border because the font is too big.
 One solution is to adjust the Icon modules so the icons and text are smaller, but the columns are just too narrow, so our solution is to change the column margins from 80px to 40px on medium devices.

 To do this, open each of the four column settings, and click the Advanced tab.
 The Margins field automatically displays the setting for medium devices, as you can see by the tablet icon displayed next to the Margins label.
 Because we haven't set a value yet for medium size, the field values are initially empty.
 Set one margin value to 40 and click the Link values icon to synch all four values, as shown in the following screenshot.
 When this toggle is active, the icon displays in blue.

 That initial change doesn't look so good, but once you set all four columns, the result is much better, as the following screenshot shows.

 You can further tweak text size and icon size for medium size devices.
 You can also set a different row background image for medium size devices.